 Shinjuku Japan

 This was my first time in Japan and I was super excited to explore this country.
-Our Flight departed from Incheon at 10:36 am and we reached Narita airport terminal 3 after 1 hrs 55 minutes flight time.
+Our Flight departed from Incheon at 10:36 am and we reached Narita Airport Terminal 3 after 1 hour 55 minutes flight time.

-The immigration was crowded, but it didn’t take much time; the whole process was less than 15 minutes, which was really impressive.
-We had our lunch at the airport cafeteria before walking to terminal 2 which was about 560 meters away.
+The immigration was crowded, but it didn’t take much time; the whole process was less than 15 minutes, which was impressive.
+We had our lunch at the airport cafeteria before walking to Terminal 2 which was about 560 meters away.

 According to Wikipedia as recorded in 2007, Shinjuku’s station was used by an average of 3.64 million people per day, and it has over 200 exits!
 No wonder we couldn’t find the correct exit to the hotel, and we ended up walking one big round to Apa Hotel.